comunicar-arduino-con-c

 Control Arduino with C# and the serial port

-When we saw the use of the serial port in Arduino in this post, we already mentioned that it was the main means we had for communication between Arduino and other devices.
+When we looked at using the serial port in Arduino in this post, we already mentioned that it is the main means we have for communication between Arduino and other devices.

-In this post, we will learn how to connect Arduino with C#, the popular programming language from Microsoft, which natively provides objects to easily use serial ports.
+In this post, we are going to learn how to connect Arduino with C#, the popular Microsoft programming language, which natively provides objects to use serial ports very easily.

-For this, it is necessary to have Visual Studio installed, Microsoft’s IDE.
+To do this, you need to have Visual Studio, Microsoft’s IDE, installed.
 The “Community” version is free for personal use and can be downloaded from this link.

-To see how to connect Arduino with C#, we will look at two simple examples, the same ones we saw in the post Arduino communication with serial port.
-But this time, we will perform the communication from a program developed in C#, instead of using the Serial Monitor of the Arduino IDE.
+To see how to connect Arduino with C#, we are going to look at two simple examples, the same ones we saw in the post Arduino Serial Port Communication.
+But this time we will perform the communication from a program developed in C#, instead of using the Serial Monitor of the Arduino IDE.

 The C# code we are going to show is very simple (I’m almost embarrassed to publish it) because they are examples to illustrate how easy it is to use the serial port to connect Arduino with C#.
 But keep in mind that in a real project we should include some improvements.

-For example, the use of the serial port would be integrated into our objects, and we would have independence between the visual layer and the model.
-Also, we would normally transmit bytes instead of text, and we would include checks to ensure that the transmission has been completed successfully.
+For example, the use of the serial port would be integrated into our objects and we would have independence between the visual layer and the model.
+Furthermore, we would normally transmit bytes instead of text, and we would include checks to ensure the transmission was successful.

-We will see this in future posts, but for now, we are satisfied with learning to use the basics of serial ports to communicate Arduino with C#.
+We will see this in future posts, but for now, we are content with learning how to use the basics of serial ports to communicate Arduino with C#.

-In this example, we will create a simple form with two ON and OFF buttons, which will allow us to turn on the integrated LED on the Arduino board, connected to Pin 13.
+In this example, we are going to make a simple form with two ON and OFF buttons, which will allow us to turn on the integrated LED on the Arduino board, connected to Pin13.

-We choose the “Windows Form Application” template, the location where we want to save it on our hard drive and name the project “BasicSerialPort”.
+We choose the “Windows Form Application” template, the location where we want to save it on our hard drive, and as the project name “BasicSerialPort”.

 arduino-chsarp-1

 An empty form will open, which will be the main window of our example.
-We drag two buttons from the Toolbox to our form, and place them one on top of the other.
+We drag two buttons from the Toolbox onto our form, and place them one on top of the other.

 arduino-chsarp-2